ishwork79-source/JIIV_weather_forecast/README.md

 # JIIV_weather_forecast
 <br>
-hi guys this is my first repo
+hey hi guys this is my first repo
 <br>
 this is first repo and 3 official commit